apache/gravitino/docs/gravitino-server-config.md

 - **ASYNC_ISOLATED**: Events are processed asynchronously, with each listener having its own dedicated queue and dispatcher thread.
 This approach offers better isolation but at the expense of multiple queues and dispatchers.

+When processing pre-event, you could throw up `ForbiddenException` to skip the execution of subsequent operation.
 For more details, please refer to the definition of the plugin.

 ### Audit log configuration